 Teach kids to make meals as early as they’re willing to.

-Cooking your own meals can seem overwhelming, especially if you’ve never done it before.
+Cooking your own meals can seem overwhelming, especially if you have never done it before.
 Teaching kids how to cook early in their life will be extremely beneficial to them regardless of how much they really need to use the skill later on in life.
 Kids should learn to prepare meals at home, not after they’ve moved away.

 Teaching a child to cook doesn’t have to be difficult.
 Your goal is not to turn your child into a chef.
 Instead, you simply want to help them understand how to make a few basic meals and ingredients.
-If they then choose to take it further with their meals, then that’s great for them but it shouldn’t be expected.
+If they then choose to take it further with their meals, then that’s great for them but it should not be expected.

 Have Them Help Mix Ingredients

 From the youngest age, your kids can help to mix ingredients.
-Whether you’re making bread, cookies, or a simple salad, your kids will generally be happy to help you mix.
+Whether you are making bread, cookies, or a simple salad, your kids will generally be happy to help you mix.
 The younger they are, the more excited they’ll generally be about this.
 Don’t be afraid to let them dig in and help mix things up.

 As your kids get older, you can begin to let them start to put the food in the pans or on to cook.
 While it’s generally best to wait until they’re around 8 or so to use the stove, you can certainly help them when you’re close by and let them flip things such as pancakes and other simple foods.